The Gunny Sack

 Cutting Pineapple Bowl

-Use a metal spoon to loosen and scoop out the pineapple chunks.
+Make cuts through the center.
+Then, use a metal spoon to loosen and scoop out the pineapple chunks.

 Pour the extra juice out of the pineapple bowl so that it is empty.
+Dice enough of the pineapple to measure one cup.
+Save the rest for another purpose.

 Homemade Pineapple Salsa ingredients in bowl